nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 * The advantage of using safe_join over os.path.join is that it ensures that files above the server base folder are not served.
 Hence an security issue can be addressed using safe_join function

 ## Get parent folder path of a folder
-* For need to create a link for
+* For navigational purposes, we need to create a link for the parent folder of the current folder being displayed
+* The

 ## Injecting form object into the template